maliahavlicek/what2do2day/README.md

 Reviews are initiated from the Add Place form, by the add review button on the places list page.
 Reviews cannot be updated at this time but would be part of a workflow before being shared in a future release.

+At this time reviews are not removed from the database.
+Ideally there would be a workflow process defined to help delete profaine and robot generated reviews as well as reviews from dormant reviews or reviews associated with deleted places.

 #### Users
 The user is a very simplistic representation at this time.
 It's only the email.
-It's not verified, it's not updatable, it has not roles or permissions.
+It's not verified, and it cannot be updated, and it dose not roles or permissions.

 | DB Key 	| Data Type 	|                  Purpose                 	| Form Validation          	| DB processing               	|
 |--------	|:---------:	|:----------------------------------------:	|--------------------------	|-----------------------------	|
 | _id    	| ObjectId  	| unique identifier                        	| None                     	| n/a                         	|
 | email  	| String    	| minimalistic view of a user, their email 	| Required<br>email format 	| to lower<br>unique in table 	|

-User are added when adding a place, joining an event, or adding a review.
-Users are aggregated into the review list seen on the places list page.
+User are added to the database when adding a place, joining an event, or adding a review.

+Before a user is added to the Users database, the email is checked to see if it is already in the system or not.
+Users are aggregated into the review list seen on the places list page with the email.
 The user's ObjectId is added to reviews and the list of attendees for an event.
 The user's email is used a means to communicate event updates and joining via STMP mail.

+The user is also cross referenced to a place as a creator.
+Ideally there would be an array of users that would have ownership and permissions to update a place.

+Users cannot be updated or deleted at this time.

 ### Skeleton
 Having a rough data structure in hand, I knew what data fields I could present users managing the PLACES, EVENTS and REVIEW objects.
 I'm not a great artist but I find it easier start hand drawn markups before diving into a wireframing tool.
 I drafted out the home screen as well as the places list to kick start decisions concerning what data had a higher priority.